StudentsFirst: Political activity

-The organization has received seed money from the Eli and Edythe Broad Foundation, a backer of educational reform in school districts.
+The organization received seed money from the Eli and Edythe Broad Foundation, a backer of educational reform in school districts.
 As of May 2011, it had 21 staff members, and planned to engage in lobbying, the drafting of legislation and the backing of candidates for elected office.

 In October 2011, StudentsFirst launched an initiative to defend Michigan Republican Paul Scott against a recall effort, dedicating nearly $70,000 to the initiative.
 Scott's opponent in the upcoming race, Bobbie Walton, said StudentsFirst's involvement in the local election was "evidence of a national push to discredit teachers unions."
 On November 8, 2011 Scott was recalled.

 Former chairman Joseph P. Watkins was named Receiver of Schools in Chester, Pennsylvania in 2012.